spack/spack/lib/spack/docs/getting_started.rst

 ^^^^^^^^^^

-In theory, Spack doesn't need any additional installation; just downlad and run!
+In theory, Spack doesn't need any additional installation; just download and run!
 But in real life, additional steps are usually required before Spack can work in a practical sense.
 Read on...